hpi-swa-lab/Squeak-SemanticText/README.md

 Open a Help Browser from the world main docking bar and type in your query into search field.
 Note that at the moment, synonymous search terms work better than questions (e.g., prefer "internet connection" over "how can I access the internet?").

 > [!NOTE]
-> This features needs to disabled in the preference browser first ("Semantic search in help browsers").
+> This features needs to enabled in the preference browser first ("Semantic search in help browsers").

 #### Squeak Inbox Talk Integration